canada-ca/OS-Advisory_Conseil-SO/en/Resources/Open_First_Whitepaper.md

 ### For information

-Will be back in August for endorsment for OSAB
+Will be back in August for endorsement for OSAB

 **Working groups to review!**